zachdwight/LLM_Training_Prep_3Step/README.md

 ### PDF Textbook

-Place your molecular diagnostics textbook PDF file in the root directory of this repository and name it molecular_diagnostics_textbook.pdf.
+Place your molecular diagnostics textbook PDF file in the root directory of this repository and name it molecular_diagnostics_textbook.pdf and be respectful of others copyright.

 ## 5. Usage